olicooper/esphome-nspanel-lovelace-native/README.md

 # Installation

 The installation of ESPHome on the ESP32 follows the standard ESPHome build method e.g. `esphome run --device COM6 basic-example.yaml`.
-It is possible to do OTA updates with ESPHome after the initial upload.
+It is possible to do OTA updates with the ESPHome CLI after the initial upload.

+For the GUI, this project relies on the HMI TFT firmware from the [ESPHome NSPanel Lovelace UI](https://github.com/sairon/esphome-nspanel-lovelace-ui) project.
+The firmware version reported by the screen needs to be `52` or `53` for it to be compatible with this project.
-For the GUI, this project relies on the HMI firmware from the [ESPHome NSPanel Lovelace UI](https://github.com/sairon/esphome-nspanel-lovelace-ui) project.
-You will need to upload the HMI TFT file from v4.2.1 of the project which can be [found here](https://github.com/joBr99/nspanel-lovelace-ui/tree/v4.2.1/HMI).
-You can use the `upload_tft` service (seen in the [basic example](basic-example.yaml#L131)) exposed by the device in HomeAssistant.
+If you don't have the custom HMI TFT firmware installed already you will need to upload the appropriate `nspanel*.tft` file from `v4.3.3` of the project which can be [found here](https://github.com/joBr99/nspanel-lovelace-ui/tree/v4.3.3/HMI).
+You can upload the correct TFT firmware after installing this component on the ESP32 by using the `upload_tft` service (seen in the [basic example](basic-example.yaml#L139)) exposed by the device in HomeAssistant.

 A basic configuration can be [found here](basic-example.yaml) which shows the features currently available.
-This is loosely based on the appdaemon configuration format ([found here](https://github.com/joBr99/nspanel-lovelace-ui/blob/v4.2.1/appdaemon/apps-simple.yaml)) to make it easier to transition to this native ESPHome solution, but please don't expect this to translate exactly as it is not possible to make it work in the exact same way given the limitations of the ESP32.
+This is loosely based on the appdaemon configuration format ([found here](https://github.com/joBr99/nspanel-lovelace-ui/blob/v4.3.3/appdaemon/apps-simple.yaml)) to make it easier to transition to this native ESPHome solution, but please don't expect this to translate exactly as it is not possible to make it work in the exact same way given the limitations of the ESP32.

 # Help Needed!